gbenga007/SP22-Lab3/README.md

 - Do not use `malloc` in this assignment.
 Use C++'s `new` and `delete` keyword for heap memory management instead.
 - Test all of your functions in `main`.
 - Use some sort of error handling, such as if-else statements that use `std::cout` to write warnings to the console.
-- Do not assume the number of items in your singly linked list.
+- Be sure to perform substantial error checking on the command line options.

 Example valgrind output that would not result in a loss of points:
 ```